cao-jacky/characterizing_edge_mar/deployment/README.md

 ![cluster](./img/cluster.png)

-3) All the metrics should appear in this panel and should automatically update every 5 seconds.
+3) All the metrics should appear in this page and should automatically update every 5 seconds.

 ![metrics](./img/metrics.png)

-**N.b.:** Even when scaling up the clients, only the metrics of the instance `0` of the clients will be shown here.
-In case of client failure or execution terminated, it's necessary to re-deploy the entire experiment.

 ## Scaling up the clients